 Key elements of a St. Cloud State education are:

 St. Cloud State is an accredited university, which means you'll receive an education from an institution that has proven its quality through rigorous measures.
-St. Cloud State University is accredited by the Higher Learning Commission and is a member of the North Central Association.
+St. Cloud State is accredited by the Higher Learning Commission and is a member of the North Central Association.

 A college education goes beyond the world of the classroom.
 Enjoy more than 250 student organizations in the arts, language and culture, politics and social concerns, honoraries, academic, religious and spiritual, service, recreational sports, student government, fraternities and sororities to help you meet new friends, develop leadership skills, stay fit, and have fun.